mickcrosse/PERMUTOOLS/README.md

 title('Corrected')
 ```

-Here, we plot the parametric and permutation *p*-values for each test with significant results indicated as before.
+Next, we plot the parametric and permutation *p*-values for each test with significant results indicated as before.
 We can see that not all of the variables found to be significantly different in the uncorrected tests survive the max statistic criterion.

 ```matlab
 % Plot parametric & uncorrected permutation p-values